Jesse Winker Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in the league.

-- The Diamondbacks have a 5.28 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.78 team ERA that ranks 19th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 18 total home runs at a clip of 1.8 per game (second-most in the league).
+- Diamondbacks pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).

-- The Diamondbacks will look to Gallen (0-1) in his third start of the season.
+- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.

-- In his most recent time out on Tuesday, the righty tossed six innings against the San Diego Padres, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Friday, the right-hander threw 5 2/3 innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.